urbanairship/techladder/eng.md

 ### Customer Success

-Able to anticipate and quickly adapt systems and practices to changes in load, usage, and customer requirements; works closely with engineering, product, and sales teams to ensure continued product/market fit; excels at the balance between doing it right and getting it done; resilient to changes in product priorities; keeps entire team focused on important, high-value efforts
+Able to anticipate and quickly adapt systems and practices to changes in load, usage, and customer requirements; works closely with engineering, product, and sales teams to ensure continued product/market fit; finds the balance between doing it right and getting it done; resilient to changes in product priorities; keeps entire team focused on important, high-value efforts

 ## Distinguished Engineer